Application Guide

 About This Role

-• Demonstrates proficiency in German accounting software (e.g., DATEV) and advanced Excel skills for financial analysis and reporting.
+• Proficient in financial software (e.g., SAP, DATEV) and MS Office, especially Excel for reporting.

 1